-Since 1999 he has been Ira W. DeCamp Professor of Bioethics in the University Center for Human Values at Princeton University.
+Since 1999 Peter Singer has been Ira W. DeCamp Professor of Bioethics in the University Center for Human Values at Princeton University.
 Born in Melbourne, Australia, in 1946, and educated at the University of Melbourne and at Oxford University, he has taught at Oxford, La Trobe, and Monash Universities.
 From 2005 he has also held the part-time position of Laureate Professor at the University of Melbourne, in the Centre for Applied Philosophy and Public Ethics.
 Peter Singer first became recognized internationally after the publication of Animal Liberation in 1975.
 Subsequently, he has written many books including: Practical Ethics; The Expanding Circle; How Are We to Live?; The Ethics of What We Eat (with Jim Mason); and most recently, The Life You Can Save.

 Receive the OpenMind newsletter with all the latest contents published on our website